ParisaAV2023/Data_Presentations/README.md

 To download the data visit the link below: https://justit831.sharepoint.com/:x:/s/DataAnalyticsProgramme-NewStandards/EVK1dsCfWvZMpvJzG9QaQk8B1nxx7hYR0KtGfbzJauf94g?e=CR1LFE

-First Task
+First Task:
 Investigating the responsibilities of a data technician in acccessing data.

-Second Task
+Second Task:
 Structuring accessed data in Excel and visualising it in a 2-D Area chart.

-Third Task
+Third Task:
 Visualising the content in Tableau.

 Assignemnt 2